Kilo vs Losant: which enterprise IoT platform should you choose?

 • You run LPWAN fleets: LoRaWAN and mioty network servers are built in, no third-party LNS account or integration to maintain.

-• You want AI that does the work — onboarding devices, writing and deploying rules, configuring alarm escalations — each behind a confirmation gate.
+• You want AI that does the work — onboarding devices, writing, testing, and deploying rules on Kilo’s own BPMN 2.0 engine with CEL expressions, configuring alarm escalations — each behind a confirmation gate, with version history and rollback underneath.

 Kilo’s free tier is production-grade, so you can pilot real devices while your Losant evaluation runs.
 Re-point a LoRa Basics Station gateway at Kilo’s built-in network server, bring MQTT devices to a second broker, and rebuild payload mappings with inline normalization.
 Book a call and we’ll scope your use case honestly — including where Losant fits better.